git/git.github.io/rev_news/drafts/edition-62.md

 * [Happy birthday to all of us ;-)](https://lore.kernel.org/git/xmqqzhbmpyh6.fsf@gitster.c.googlers.com/)

-  On April 7, Junio Hamano, the Git maintainer, sent an happy birthday message to the mailing list to celebrate that "it was today 15 years ago that Linus announced the availability of the first tarball of Git".
+  On April 7, Junio Hamano, the Git maintainer, sent a happy birthday message to the mailing list to celebrate that "it was today 15 years ago that Linus announced the availability of the first tarball of Git".